nopnop2002/SC16IS752/README.md

 The SC16IS750 breakout board is equipped with a MIC5219 LG33 voltage regulator, which provides 3.3V to the chip.
 The SC16IS752 breakout board is equipped with a AMS1117-3.3 voltage regulator, which provides 3.3V to the chip.
 Therefore, the level of i2c is 3.3V, but all pins are 5V tolerant.
+It can be used with either 3.3V MPU or 5V MPU.

 (*2)i2c address selection
 |A0|A1|Address|